 Sarah Stegley and Marieke Brugman owned and operated the Howqua Dale Gourmet Retreat, at Mansfield in central Victoria for 30 years as a gourmet retreat and cooking school.
 Howquadale was one of the first places to offer a pre-packaged weekend getaway based around food.
 More

 Iain Hewittson and Sigmund Jorgenson started the influential Clichy restaurant in unfashionable Collingwood.
-The fixed price menu experimented with nouvelle cuisine, described as “original food in the French manner’.
-The wine list featured the wines of Victoria – a first for Melbourne.
+The restaurant menu experimented with nouvelle cuisine, described as “original food in the French manner’.
+The wine list featured the wines of Victoria alongside French wines – a first for Melbourne.
+More

-By 1976, a million people were leaving the country annually to travel overseas.
+By 1976, a million people were leaving Australia annually to travel overseas.
 They now travelled by air, not by sea, and returned with food preferences influenced by Europe or places along the hippy trail from Kathmandu to London.
 The increase in overseas travel continued.
 There were 1.3 million departures in 1983 and 3.4 million per year by 2003.
+More

-The first Thai restaurant in Australia was the ‘Siam’ in Sydney, opened in 1976.
-The Patee Thai restaurant claims to be the longest established Thai Restaurant in Melbourne and opened in Brunswick Street, Fitzroy, in 1983.
-By 1989, Thai cuisine had even penetrated the Italian stronghold of Carlton, when Lemongrass opened in Lyon Street.
+The first Thai restaurant in Australia was the Bahn Thai, which opened in Melbourne’s St Kilda Road in June 1976.
+It was closely followed by the ‘Siam’ in Sydney, and another Thai restaurant in Perth.
+The Patee Thai restaurant, in Fitzroy, is the oldest Thai Restaurant still operating in Melbourne.
+It opened in 1983.
 By the end of the 1980s, Thai cuisine began to rival Chinese as a casual dining choice.
-More

 Gilbert Lau was part-owner of the Empress of China restaurant in Little Bourke Street, Melbourne, one of the first upmarket Chinese restaurants in the city.
 He left to open the Flower Drum, which became renowned as one of Melbourne’s finest restaurants and was eventually recognised as one of the world’s top restaurants by Restaurant magazine in 2002, 2003, 2004 and 2005.
 Lau sold the Flower Drum Restaurant in 2003.
 More

-The famous “you oughta be congratulated” advertising campaign started to assure mums that Meadow Lea Margarine would not only help their families to avoid the evils of butter, but actually tasted good.
+The famous “you oughta be congratulated” advertising campaign was designed to assure mums that Meadow Lea Margarine would not only help their families to avoid the evils of butter, but actually tasted good.
 Created by Alan Morris and Alan Johnson – the “Mo” and “Jo” of Mojo Advertising – it became one of the most famous campaigns of its time.
+More

 With a campaign featuring Gina Lollobrigida, Leggo’s changed its heritage from Cornish (Leggo is a Cornish name) to Italian.
 Abandoning recipes for cottage pie and Chilli Con Carne, future advertising focused on Italian dishes.
 Tomato paste formed the basis for many of these recipes.
 The first Leggo’s Italian-style sauces were launched in 1975.
 More

-On 1 March 1975 television officially moved to colour.
+On 1 March 1975 Australian television stations officially moved to colour.
 Colour TV had been around for a while overseas and there had been experimental telecasts in Australia.
-Australia had one of the fastest change-overs to colour television in the world.
-Advertisers were quick to capitalise on the potential to show their products in appetising colour.
+Some advertisers were quick to capitalise on the potential to show their products in appetising colour while others resisted the additional cost involved.
+More

 After a long dry(ish) spell during the depression years of the 1930s, beer consumption grew rapidly during the wartime years.
 Throughout the ‘50s and ‘60s, Aussies drank even more.
 In 1974-5 per capita beer consumption reached its peak of 140.3 litres a year for every person over 15.
 By 2013/14, this figure had fallen to 92.37 litres, a 60-year low.
 More

-On June 26, at 8:01 a.m, Sharon Buchanan, a check-out operator at Marsh’s supermarket in Troy, Ohio scanned the first product with a bar code: a pack of Wrigley’s Juicy Fruit chewing gum.
+On June 26, at 8:01 a.m, Sharon Buchanan, a check-out operator at Marsh’s supermarket in Troy, Ohio scanned the first product with a barcode: a pack of Wrigley’s Juicy Fruit chewing gum.
 The pack is now preserved at the Smithsonian Institute in Washington.
-Bar code scanning took some time to reach Australia.>
+Barcode scanning took some time to reach Australia.
+More

 Pink Lady® is a trade-marked name for an apple variety known as Cripps Pink.
 The apple was developed by horticulturalist John Cripps, by crossing the Golden Delicious apple with the Australian variety Lady Williams.
 Although the variety emerged in 1974, the Pink Lady trademark was not registered until 1989.
 More